Cardi B discography

-American rapper Cardi B has released two studio albums, three mixtapes, 49 singles (including 26 as a featured artist), and 54 music videos (including 25 as a featured artist).
+American rapper Cardi B has released two studio albums and two mixtapes as a soloist, 51 singles (including 26 as a featured artist), and 54 music videos (including 25 as a featured artist).
 According to the Recording Industry Association of America (RIAA), she has sold 100 million equivalent units in the United States across albums, singles, and mixtapes, making her the 6th best-selling female digital artist in the country.
 Her debut album Invasion of Privacy was the best selling female rap album of the 2010s according to The Recording Academy.
 It also became the most streamed female rap album on Spotify history.
 According to the International Federation of the Phonographic Industry (IFPI), "Girls Like You" was the 5th best-selling single of 2018 worldwide, selling 11.9 million units that year alone.

 In 2015, she embarked on a musical career, after amassing a large Internet fan base, following her appearances on VH1's Love & Hip Hop: New York.
 On March 7, 2016, Cardi B released her first full-length mixtape, Gangsta Bitch Music, Vol. 1 with KSR Group.
 On September 12, 2016, KSR Group released the compilation, Underestimated: The Album, which is a collaboration between KSR Group artists Cardi B, Hood Celebrity, SwiftOnDemand, Cashflow Harlem and Josh X. It was previously released only to attendees of their US tour.
 On January 20, 2017, Cardi B released her second full-length mixtape as the second installment to her Gangsta Bitch Music series, which spawned the single "Bronx Season".